Code : 5LIL0

 ** labs will be put online during the course **

-You will design a Deep Neural Network (DNN) using one of the
+You will design a deep Convolutional Neural Network (CNN) using one

-well-known frameworks.
-After learning the network will be tuned.
+After learning the network will be tuned: pruning, quantization and

 Hands-on 2: DNN